WeShap: Weak Supervision Source Evaluation with Shapley Values

 \subsection{Runtime}

-The runtime experiments were executed on a computing platform featuring a 4-core Intel(R) Xeon(R) Gold 5122 CPU with a base frequency of 3.60 GHz, coupled with a NVIDIA TITAN Xp GPU boasting 12 GB of memory.
-The GPU was exclusively utilized for computing the SIF score.
-The runtime results are presented in Figure \ref{fig:runtime}.
-Specifically, the reported runtimes pertain to the computation of LF evaluation metrics, excluding the time required for training the label model or the end model, thus focusing solely on the computational cost associated with the metrics themselves.
-The experiments were repeated 5 times, and the average runtime is reported alongside error bars indicating the standard deviation.
+The experiments were conducted on a 4-core Intel(R) Xeon(R) Gold 5122 CPU (3.60 GHz) with an NVIDIA TITAN Xp GPU (12 GB memory).
+Multiprocessing and GPU acceleration were used for MC-Shap and SIF score computations, respectively.
+Figure \ref{fig:runtime} shows the runtimes for LF evaluation metrics, excluding label model and end model training times.
+Results are averaged over five runs, with error bars indicating standard deviation.

-Figure \ref{fig:runtime} showcases that WeShap scores can be computed within seconds across the evaluated datasets.
-Conversely, even when leveraging GPU acceleration, SIF necessitates significantly more time compared to other methods.
-This discrepancy arises because SIF involves the computation of Hessian-vector products through a recursive procedure, which incurs substantial computational overhead.
-Consequently, WeShap enjoys a distinct advantage in terms of efficient and lightweight LF evaluation.
+WeShap scores were computed within seconds across all datasets, while SIF and MC-Shap required significantly longer — often hours to days, even with parallelization.
+On average, SIF and MC-Shap took 356 and 5,300 times longer than WeShap, respectively.
+This difference is due to their computational complexity: SIF calculates Hessian-vector products recursively, while MC-Shap requires training both label and downstream models $m \times n$ times (where $m$ is the LF set cardinality and $n$ is the Monte Carlo sample size).
+In our evaluation, this resulted in tens of thousands of model training iterations.
+Consequently, WeShap offers a more efficient and lightweight approach to LF evaluation.